Package 'phytoclass'

 Description: Determine the chlorophyll a (Chl a) concentrations of different phytoplankton groups based on their pigment biomarkers.
 The method uses non-negative matrix factorisation and simulated annealing to minimise error between the observed and estimated values of pigment concentrations (Hayward et al. (2023) <doi:10.1002/lom3.10541>).
 The approach is similar to the widely used 'CHEMTAX' program (Mackey et al. 1996) <doi:10.3354/meps144265>, but is more straightforward, accurate, and not reliant on initial guesses for the pigment to Chl a ratios for phytoplankton groups.

-Authors: Alexander Hayward [aut, cre, cph], Tylar Murray [aut], Andy McKenzie [aut]
+Authors: Alexander Hayward [aut, cre, cph], Tylar Murray [aut], Sebastian Di Geronimo [aut], Mohd Aasim Maqsood Khan [aut], Andy McKenzie [aut]

 Maintainer: Alexander Hayward <[email protected]>